kevinheavey/anchorpy/docs/testing.md

 This lets you do some things that you can't do with `anchor test`, like integrating closely with your IDE or opening a debugger when a test fails (`pytest --pdb`).

-Here's how it looks with `basic-0`:
+Here's how it looks with the `basic-1` tests:

 ```python
 from pytest import fixture, mark